 - follow the advice of local emergency services personnel

 - monitor local media for up-to-date information on the situation

 Industrial pollution is severe in Almaty and Astana, particularly from November to March, when residents burn coal to heat homes and two coal-fired thermoelectric plants operate.

 Monitor air pollution levels, which change quickly, especially if you suffer from respiratory ailments or have pre-existing medical conditions.

 In case of emergency, dial:

 - ambulance: 103

 - emergency assistance: 112

 Astana - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Astana and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Kazakhstan, in Astana, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.